RandanCSS/randan/README.md

 # Randan
-_A python package for the analysis of social data_
+_A python package for gaining social and financial data and their analysis_

-_Current version: 0.2.1_
+_Current version: 0.2.2_

 _Documentation: https://randan.readthedocs.io/en/latest/_

 _If you want to contribute or report a bug, do not hesitate to [open an issue](https://github.com/LanaLob/randan/issues) on this page or contact us: alexey.n.rotmistrov@gmail.com (Aleksei Rotmistrov), lana_lob@mail.ru (Svetlana Zhuchkova)._

-### Overview
+## Overview
-Randan is a python package that aims to provide most of the functions presented in SPSS.
+Randan is a python package that aims to help social scientists, statisticians and financier.
+For the former it provides most of the functions presented in SPSS.
 Unlike the other python packages for data analysis, it has three main features, which make it attractive for social scientists:
 1. it provides the results of the analysis in a readable and understandable form, similar to SPSS
 2. it gives you information about statistical significance of the parameters whenever possible
 3. it unites all the necessary methods so you do not need to switch between different packages and software anymore

-As we emphasize the importance of the way your results look like, we highly suggest to use `randan` in Jupyter Notebook and store your data in `pandas` DataFrames.
+As we emphasize the importance of the way your results look like, we highly suggest to use `randan` in Anaconda or CoLab and store your data in `pandas` DataFrames.

 > _**N.B.:** You should understand that this project is under development now, which means it is constantly updating.
 But you can use all the modules and classes presented in the last release._

-### Installation
+## Installation
 You can easily install the package from the PyPi by running:

 ```